top of page

 Current Read

-This book will be discussed at the next Reading Nature gathering on Sunday, February 22, from 2:00 to 3:30 PM at the Sterling Nature Center.
+This book will be discussed at the next Reading Nature gathering on Sunday, March 22, from 2:00 to 3:30 PM at the Sterling Nature Center.

 How to get the book

 If you do not already have a copy, contact Marc at fellenz@protonmail.com.
 If several people are interested, he can place a group order through The River’s End Bookstore.
-The 2021 edition will be used.

 How the Group Works